 - Curried potato salad: Mix tempeh curry with mashed potato and season with mayo, salt, and pepper

-More Tempeh Recipes You Might Like
+More Vegan Recipes You Will Love

 Easy Japanese-style Vegan Tempeh Curry